-Women of the Dream (WOD) was born in 2011 when two women, Denise Morrison, President and CEO, Campbell Soup Company, and Leslie Morris, Founder, WOD, were attending a high school get-together.
+Women of the Dream (WOD) was born in 2011 when two women, Denise Morrison, Former President and CEO, Campbell Soup Company, and Leslie Morris, Founder, WOD, were attending a high school get-together.
 Denise, in her discussion with Leslie about her climb up the corporate ladder, mentioned having met and worked with a number of phenomenal Black women graduates of Simmons College–a small private women’s college in Boston and Leslie’s alma mater.
 “Lots of successful Black women have come out of Simmons College,” Denise said.
 She mentioned having met and worked with Ann Brown Fudge and Paula Sneed, who are considered among the most powerful Black women in business and corporate America.
 “Is it something in the water at Simmons?”
 Denise asked.
 They both laughed and knew they were on to something.

 Leslie had been tracking the success of Black women graduates of Simmons for the last 20 years.
 And she was known to frequently call upon her Simmons sisters to speak with African-American girls in her own work and mentoring activities.
 At the same time, Leslie was gradually developing her vision to document the success stories of Black women to inspire, energize, and support struggling Black youth, and not just a few here and there, but nationwide.
 She simply needed the resources to take her vision to the next level.